Edward L. Doheny: Big business and Teapot Dome scandal

 In 1922 Albert B. Fall, U.S. Secretary of the Interior, leased the oil field at Elk Hills, California, to the Pan American Petroleum & Transport Company.

 Around the same time, the Teapot Dome Field in Wyoming was leased to Sinclair Consolidated Oil Corporation.

 Both oilfields were part of the US Navy's petroleum reserves.
 Neither lease was subject to competitive bidding.

 In 1924 rumors about corruption in the deals escalated into the Teapot Dome scandal.

 Doheny's reputation was somewhat tainted by a bribe paid to the Secretary of the Interior, Albert B. Fall in 1921.
 He made the "gift" of $100,000 in connection with obtaining a lease of 32,000 acre of government-owned land used for the Elk Hills Naval Petroleum Reserve near Taft, California.
 The resulting scandal broke soon after that, over similar bribes Fall accepted for leasing Teapot Dome in Wyoming.
-Doheny (his son Ned, who had delivered the money, and his assistant Hugh Plunkett, were also indicted) was charged with bribing Fall but, in 1930, was acquitted.
-(Ned Doheny and Hugh Plunkett died before they could be tried.
-They had actually delivered the money to Fall.)
+Doheny was charged with bribing Fall but, in 1930, was acquitted.
+His son, Ned, who had delivered the money, and assistant Hugh Plunkett were also charged, but died before they could be tried.
 Nevertheless, Fall was convicted of accepting the bribe.

 Doheny sold a majority of the family's shares in Pan American Petroleum & Transport to Standard Oil of Indiana, in April 1925, but retained all California assets, which he formed into a new company, Pan American Western Petroleum Company.
 Pan American Eastern Petroleum (the Mexico holdings, the Atlantic and Gulf Coasts holdings in the U.S., refineries, pipelines, and thirty-one tankers), which held the non-California assets, was sold to Standard.
 Pan American Western returned to its roots as an "upstream" exploration and production company.

-At the end of 1925, in order to exploit the oilfields in Lake Maracaibo Pan American Western gained control of Lago Petroleum Corporation from C. Ledyard Blair's Blair & Co.
+At the end of 1925, after Doheny had given up control of Pan American Petroleum & Transport, in order to exploit the oilfields in Lake Maracaibo, the company gained control of Lago Petroleum Corporation from C. Ledyard Blair's Blair & Co.
 The transaction became the subject of a stockholder action in 1933, which alleged that the bankers, who were represented on the Pan American board, conspired to make excessive profits.
 In 1926, Venezuelan Eastern Petroleum Corporation reorganized as a subsidiary of Pan American Eastern to buy and develop Venezuelan oil properties.
+But Doheny was not really involved, except passively through his remaining minority position in Pan American Petroleum & Transport.